 10. The architecture will surprise you

 You already heard the fact that it is extremely diverse.
 Just imagine going to a country in South America to see some of the most beautiful Dutch, Hindu, and even Muslim temples in the most unexpected surroundings!
-Just look up Arya Derwaker and Keizerstraat to see what I am talking about.
+Just look up Arya Dewaker Mandir and Mosque Keizerstraat to see what I am talking about.

 11. It is cheap

 Even if the travel to Suriname itself might cost you quite a lot (this is what happens with less popular destinations), the spot's activities will not.
 The abundance of amazing natural produce will allow buying cheap food, but low price levels will generally be easy on your wallet.
 Just make sure - the level of living is quite low there.
 Whenever you have a chance, support the local farmers and craftsmen by buying things from them.
 This way, you can help the local economy!

 Another Suriname language is the love towards the guests.
 Going there will make you feel welcome and cared for.
 The warm mentality of the locals, aligned with their natural tolerance for cultural diversity, will be one of the greatest travel accompaniments.
 You can't deny that the locals' eagerness and enthusiasm to share their culture often provide unique experiences abroad.
 By that, I mean - the experiences that are not particularly constructed for the tourists.
 In Suriname, it is what you can expect to get!
 Friendly people who will be happy to let you into their ways of living!

 I hope the list has made you curious about this country that very few tourists know!
 It might be less popular, but it does not mean it is less exciting or beautiful.
 It just means that you will have a chance to explore a destination that is way more authentic than some of those attractions flooded with Insta-snapping globetrotters.
 If you are a fan of destinations that are truly off-the-beaten-track, then spending time in Suriname is definitely for you!